mciano/Credit_Risk_Analysis/README.md

 - Random oversampling randomly selects instances of minority classes and adds them to the training set until the majority and minority classes are balanced.

-- Expected to be 0.64 for high-risk use, which is actually correct.
+- Accuracy: Expected to be 0.64 for high-risk use, which is actually correct.

 ![](/Resources/1_Randrom_Oversampling.png)

-- Accuracy: A high-risk application of 0.01 is predicted and is actually correct.
+**Precision:** A high-risk application of 0.01 is predicted and is actually correct.

-Recall: 0.61 of the actual high-risk application was correctly identified.
+**Recall:** 0.61 of the actual high-risk application was correctly identified.

 ![](/Resources/2_imbalanced_classification_report.png)